bhstark2/babel-information-model/draft-ietf-babel-information-model-09.md

   by the neighbor, or maximum value to indicate the route was recently retracted and is temporarily unreachable (see Section 3.5.5 of {{I-D.ietf-babel-rfc6126bis}}).
-This metric will be 0 (zero) if the route was not received from a neighbor but was generated through other means.
-At least one of babel-route-calculated-metric and babel-route-received-metric MUST be non-zero.
+This metric will be NULL if the route was not received from a neighbor but was generated through other means.
+At least one of babel-route-calculated-metric and babel-route-received-metric MUST be non-NULL.
-  Having both be non-zero is expected for a route that is received and subsequently advertised.
+  Having both be non-NULL is expected for a route that is received and subsequently advertised.
   This is a 16-bit unsigned integer; if the data model uses zero (0) to represent NULL values for unsigned integers,